Skip to content

 Understanding MediaRef

-MediaRef is OWAMcap's way of referencing media content.
+MediaRef is OWAMcap's way of referencing media content, powered by the mediaref package.
 It supports multiple formats:

 • File paths: /absolute/path or relative/path